Social Studies (book)

 Social Studies is a 1981 collection of comedic essays by American writer Fran Lebowitz.

 To mark publication of Social Studies, Fran Lebowitz was interviewed in September 1981 by filmmaker John Waters about the collection, her stance on modern urbanity, and the life of a writer, published in the magazine Interview.
 The long-form, wide-ranging, and humorous exchange was republished online in March 2023.

-Social Studies later was re-released in a 1994 compilation entitled The Fran Lebowitz Reader along with Lebowitz's 1978 essay collection Metropolitan Life.
+Social Studies later was re-released in a 1994 compilation titled The Fran Lebowitz Reader along with Lebowitz's 1978 essay collection Metropolitan Life.